 - a.
-If the level of the lagoon reaches 1.8 mAHD it shall be opened as soon as conditions permit (see section 5.3 for a description of those conditions); - b.
-If the level of the lagoon reaches 1.6 mAHD and rainfall is continuing in the catchment or expected in the following 24 hours and the berm height is greater than 1.7 mAHD (to be determined from a marker to be placed at the entrance), the
+If the level of the lagoon reaches 1.85 mAHD it shall be opened as soon as conditions permit (see Section 5.3 for a description of those conditions); - b.
+If the level of the lagoon reaches 1.6 mAHD and rainfall is continuing in the catchment or expected in the following 24 hours (details of rainfall prediction is provided below) and the berm height is greater than 1.75 mAHD (to be determined from a marker to be placed at the entrance), the entrance shall be opened on the top of the first available mid outgoing tide without delay; or c.
+When the lagoon reaches a level of 1.4 mAHD and heavy rain is predicted and water levels are likely to exceed 1.6 mAHD overnight, works staff shall be placed on standby to open the lagoon without delay.